Diekirch - Valkenswaard 2007

-Before we realized the large group had ridden off again, so we had to continue by ourselves.
+Before we realized the large group had cycled off again, so we had to continue by ourselves.

 On our way for the last few kilometers

 A group of cyclings from some sport club were following us.
 Later we decided to follow them, that was easier.
-We continued over a road we had also cycled on the last day of our cycling vacation to the south of France.
-From there it was only 10 kilometers to Valkenswaard, but we took a big detour.
+We continued over a road we had also cycled over during the last day of our cycling vacation to the south of France.
+From there it was only 10 kilometers to the finish in Valkenswaard, but instead we took a big detour.
 With 5 kilometers to go I couldn't keep up with the group anymore and Bart and I rode to the finish together.

 We made it !

-Unfortunately there were no round-card girls.
-We arrived at 16:30 so were well in time to get a medal, which were given to everyone finishing before 20:00.
+Unfortunately there were no pretty girls at the finish line to kiss us, like in the tour the France.
+We arrived at 16:30 and received a medal, which were given to everyone finishing before 20:00.

 Receiving our medals in the bar